influxdata/telegraf/plugins/outputs/influxdb/README.md

   ## tag is not set the 'retention_policy' option is used as the default.
   # retention_policy_tag = ""

-  ## If true, the 'retention_policy_tag' will not be removed from the metric.
+  ## If true, the 'retention_policy_tag' will not be added to the metric.
   # exclude_retention_policy_tag = false

   ## Write consistency (clusters only), can be: "any", "one", "quorum", "all".